roboticsdojo/kuka_kvp_command_interface/README.md

 - ROS1 Interface of the KUKA Agilus R900-2 arm
 - Tested on ROS1 Noetic & Ubuntu 20.04
-- KVP protocol implementation for robot communication
+- KVP protocol utilisation for robot command and control
+- Joint state feedback

 ## Prerequisites

 - ROS1 Noetic
 - Ubuntu 20.04
 - KUKA Agilus R900-2 robot arm and controller
-	- Tested on the KRC4 controller
+	- Tested on the KRC4 Compact controller

 ## Installation and Setup